siriusbeans/nocturnal/README.md

-# nocturnal.finance - incentivized publically executed Uniswap limit orders
+# nocturnal.finance - incentivized publicly executed Uniswap limit orders

 -All swaps are executed on Uniswap
 -Supported uniswap pairs are limited initially, but additional pair oracles will be continuously deployed overtime